Tips for a Healthy Start to the Academic Year

 - How do I help a friend who is having trouble?
 What do I do if I see an unhealthy relationship developing?

-The Women’s Center Counseling Services offers the following tips for making a healthy start to your academic year, whatever changes you may be facing.
+Our counselors offer the following tips for making a healthy start to your academic year, whatever changes you may be facing.

 - Fight the urge to sign up for everything you’re interested in doing.
 Instead, prioritize the activities or organizations you want to be involved with.